GoodGuide/coffeescript-style-guide/README.md

 <a name="comments"/>
 ## Comments

+Comments should be written in English, with correct capitalization, punctuation, and without typographical errors.
+A hard-to-understand comment is just as bad as an outdated/incorrect one.

 If modifying code that is described by an existing comment, update the comment such that it accurately reflects the new code.
 (Ideally, improve the code to obviate the need for the comment, and delete the comment entirely.)